cyantis/cyantis.github.io/_posts/2019-05-19-programming_haiku.markdown

 On into my dreams.

 Each problem I have
-In life, I instantly wonder:
+In life I instantly wonder:
 How an app could solve it?

 Boolean is great:
 A tool to reduce complexity.
 Sadly, “real” life doesn’t always abide.

-The longer I code
+The more time spent coding
 The less digital and analog
 Seem distinct.